dumlutimuralp/antrea-packet-walks/part_c/README.md

 <b>OUTPUT OMITTED</b>
 </code></pre>

+Note 1: For simplicity, the ARP requests/replies between antrea-gw0, frontend pod and backend2 pod are not shown in the above output.

 The highlighted flow above will be matched against a flow entry in each OVS Table, processed top to bottom in each individual table, based on the priority value of the flow entry in the table.

 ## 9.1 Classifier Table #0